chennisden/dennisc.net/README.md

   - resources: PDFs that would be filed under math.
   - reports: PDFs that would be filed under writing.
 - styles: Self-explanatory.
-- components: Anything that is mostly frontend.
+- components: Anything that is mostly visual.
   Lines can get a little blurry between components and utils.
 - utils: Anything more complicated than a slew of `<div className="...">` Currently used for dynamic routing, [comments](https://github.com/maggie-j-liu/reactive), etc.
 - posts: Here, all the `.mdx` files for my writing are contained.
   The pages are read via some functions in `utils` and rendered with `[slug].tsx`.
   (The page rendering function called in `[slug].tsx` is also in `utils`.)
-- pages: Any pages that I think are worth pulling out `tsx` proper.
+- pages: Pages that are not part of the blog; that is, anything in the main website.
 - home: Any pages in the index directory that I think are easier written with Markdown.

 ## Blog